Drafteame/code-challenges/backend/README.md

 Hi!
 If you are reading this is because we would love you to be part of the Engineering team at Draftea and keep moving forward in the coding challenge.
-We ask you to please share your private project with @joecohens @danteay @peopledraftea when you have finished it.
+We ask you to please share your private project with @joecohens @peopledraftea when you have finished it.

 ## The Problem